The Algebraist: Plot summary

 Taak returns from his journey with his memory partly erased.
-He is still able to piece together the secret from the remaining clues: every massive body has a region of zero net gravitational attraction at its exact centre.
+He can still piece together the secret from the remaining clues: every massive body has a region of zero-net gravitational attraction at its exact centre.
 The Dwellers have hidden wormhole portals in the cores of all their occupied planets, and the Transform was never necessary.
-It remains unclear whether the Dwellers will give the necessary cooperation in allowing other species access to their network, now that the secret is out.
+Now that the secret is out, whether the Dwellers will cooperate to allow other species access to their network remains unclear.

-The novel ends with Taak, having left Ulubis and joined the Beyonders, suggesting to a lifelong friend he has just discovered is an AI, "One day we'll all be free".
+The novel ends with Taak, having left Ulubis and joined the Beyonders, suggesting to a lifelong friend he has just discovered is an artificial intelligence, "One day we'll all be free."

 Reception

 In an interview in 2004, Banks stated that "It probably could become a trilogy, but for now it’s a standalone novel."
 The Algebraist was shortlisted for the 2005 Hugo Award for Best Novel.
 In 2011, the novel was short-listed for the NPR Top-100 Science Fiction, Fantasy Titles.